 LINKS TO THE PODCAST:

 All photography used on this site is owned and copyrighted by the author unless otherwise noted.
-The Featured Image is of Berkeley Plantation’s Carriage Entrance.
+The Featured Image is Dr. Phillip W. Magness from aeir.org.

-Music used for this episode – Louis Armstrong and the Mills Brothers,”Carry Me Back to Old Virginia” available on iTunes, and selection from “Symphony 9: From the New World – 2nd Movement, Largo” by Antonin Dvorak, also available on iTunes.
+Music used for this episode – Louis Armstrong and the Mills Brothers,”Carry Me Back to Old Virginia” available on Apple Music, and The Legend of the Invisible City of Kitezh and the Maiden Fevronia: Introduction “In Praise of the Wilderness” by Nikolai Rimsky-Korsakov performed by the Mariinsky Orchestra conducted by Valery Gergiev also available on Apple Music.